ArcelorMittal inaugurates groundbreaking Steelanol CCU project in North Sea Port

 The Steelanol project is entirely in keeping with North Sea Port's ambition to reduce its CO2 emissions by half by 2030 and to be a climate-neutral port by 2050.
 The conversion of gas from blast furnaces into bio-ethanol – turning waste into a raw material – is also an example of the circular economy which the port intends to work toward in the coming years.

 ArcelorMittal's accessibility to large seagoing vessels is crucial to those efforts.
-During the festive opening ceremony, Minister-President of Flanders Jan Jambon and Flemish Minister of Mobility and Public Works Lydia Peeters confirmed that the new lock in Terneuzen will be completed in 2023 and that Capesize ships will be able to reach ArcelorMittal.
+During the festive opening ceremony, Minister-President of Flanders Jan Jambon and Flemish Minister of Mobility and Public Works Lydia Peeters confirmed that the new lock in Terneuzen will be completed in the fourth quarter of 2024 and that Capesize ships will be able to reach ArcelorMittal.

 The inauguration of the Steelanol plant in Ghent was attended by Executive Chairman of ArcelorMittal Lakshmi Mittal, Belgian Prime Minister Alexander De Croo, Minister-President of Flanders Jan Jambon, members of the belgian and Flemish governments, Vice-President of the European Investment Bank Kris Peeters and Geert Van Poelvoorde, CEO of ArcelorMittal Europe.